mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

 ## Q5.
 Multilayer perceptron model (normalized data)

-Though scikit-learn has a method for normalizing all the columns of the feature matrix in one shot, it is not dificult to do it in Pandas.
+Though scikit-learn has a method for normalizing all the columns of the features matrix in one shot, it is not dificult to do it in Pandas.
 First we define a **min-max normalization** function:

 ```
 In [20]: def normalize(x):